netceteragroup/GirdersSwift/README.md

 The idea of the framework is to be as small as possible, but at the same time, as independent as possible from other frameworks.
 On one hand, we don't want to re-invent the wheel, when there are a lot of good frameworks for certain common tasks in iOS development.
 On the other, we don't want to heavily depend on third-party frameworks.
 That's why we are relying on protocols a lot.

 This framework doesn't intend to force you on an app architecture, or async programming abstraction.
-You are free to choose whether you will use completionHandlers, futures/promises or RX extensions.
+You are free to choose whether you will use completionHandlers, futures/promises or RX/Combine extensions.
 This decision is delegated to the project.

 One of the goals of the framework is to provide enough extension points to extend its functionalities, without changing the underlying implementation.
 Some form of the decorator pattern is used throughout the framework.